 Yes its time to add the sugar, which is done soon after you put the Puree on the fire, now keep stirring.

-Yes you can see the colour begin to change in a couple of hours, you can see it becoming reddish orangish below.
+Yes you can see the colour begin to change in a couple of hours, you can see it becoming reddish orange below.
 You can add the juice of the sour lime now and keep stirring.

 When its a little darker than the image above you can remove some of it for the jam and bottle it.